In 1997, Jenny and Richard Bowen adopted a toddler from a welfare institution in southern China.

 A former screenwriter and independent filmmaker, Jenny founded Half the Sky in 1998 in order to give something back to China, her adopted daughters’ home country and to the many orphaned and abandoned children then languishing behind institutional walls.
 In 2008, Jenny received the Skoll Award for Social Entrepreneurship; she was the only American chosen by popular vote to carry the Olympic Torch on Chinese soil; and in that same year, Half the Sky became one of only a handful of foreign NGOs officially recognized and legally registered by the Chinese government.

 Among other awards, Jenny has been honored with the American Chamber of Commerce’s Women of Influence Entrepreneur of the Year Award, Nonprofit Leader of the Year, and the Purpose Prize for Inter-generational Innovation.
+In 2021, she was selected as one of Forbes inaugural 50 Women over 50 who are leading the way in Impact.
 She serves on China’s National Committee for Orphans and Disabled Children and on the Expert Consultative Committee for Beijing Normal University’s Philanthropy Research Institute.
 She is the author of the memoir, Wish You Happy Forever: What China’s Orphans Taught Me About Moving Mountains, published by Harper Collins.

 From Jenny …